-We started laying the bricks down in the circular pattern that i was inspired with.
-After finishing the circle design he continued to lay the bricks normally filling up the path.
-We reached a stage as i mention in my last post where we run out of bricks so it was about half completed.
-Thankfully we were able to find some more and finish it.
+We left off in the last post after just finishing the circular design in the brick path.
+After finishing the circle design Bevan started laying the bricks at the start of the path making his way to the end.
+We reached a stage where we run out of bricks so it was about half completed.
+Thankfully we were able to find some more in time to finish it.

 The herb pot that we placed at the end of the path was so that there was something to walk to at the end.
 It was an old terracotta pot that we found laying around in the yard.
 I wanted it to have the old mossy look to it that it has now (it did not have that to start with).
 After a bit of research it was found that by brushing plain yogurt onto the pot and leaving it in a dark place for a few weeks, the mouldy, mossy look that we wanted was achieved!